Starting a business on eBay takes a lot of preparation.

 International fees are usually 1.65% of the total amount of the sale. eBay automatically deducts this amount from your sales.

-The beauty of selling on eBay is the marketplace can take and process payments for you.
+The beauty of selling on eBay is that the marketplace can process payments for you.
 However, this service isn’t free.

 eBay will charge you a payment processing fee for managed payments.